-Why do I want to work outdoors?
+Why do I work outdoors?

 The fundamentals of how I work will remain the same - I am experienced in working with trauma, post-traumatic stress disorder, generalised anxiety and depression, sexual abuse, domestic abuse and feeling lost.
 I will still allow you to lead the session as you need it, walking and moving if you want, finding a spot to sit if preferred, using nature's props or simply putting words into the air, whatever you feel you would like.